-The Maritimes are filled with indoor and outdoor family activities that extend beyond your next ferry ride on The CAT, the mv Fundy Rose, or the mv Confederation or mv Holiday Island.
+The Maritimes are filled with indoor and outdoor family activities that extend beyond your next ferry ride on The CAT, the MV Fundy Rose, or Northumberland Ferries.
 From theme parks to museums and national historic sites, there’s something for everyone here.
 If you’re planning your next family trip, here are a few attractions you will definitely want to add to your itinerary.

 With over 30 exciting rides and attractions, Upper Clements Park is Nova Scotia’s premier theme and adventure park.
 This award-winning park features rides for everyone in your family, including the Tube Slides and Red Baron Airplanes, as well the Tree Topper Rollercoaster and Sissiboo Sizzler Flume Ride for thrill seekers.
 Afterward, you can even camp at the Upper Clements Camping site, which is the perfect way to end an exciting day with the family.

 The Halifax Citadel is not to be missed when you travel to Nova Scotia’s capital city.
 In fact, it’s almost impossible to miss!
 Located in the heart of downtown, this National Historic Site takes visitors on a trip back in time, with re-enactment interpreters offering first-hand accounts of life in Halifax during the mid-1800s.
 You can even assume the role of a 19th-century soldier when you pre-book your spot in the Soldier for a Day program!
 During your visit, be sure not to miss the firing of the Halifax Noon Gun—a heart-pounding tradition that every local knows all about.